IamTung-0000/LazyToolBox/README.md

 Many thanks to SLEIPNIR for his original idea and lasso scripts!<br />
 https://github.com/roguesleipnir

-i have update and modified SLEIPNIR's script with an user interface with a HTML5 panel with on/off button and add some other functions to fasten up my workflow. the script is pretty simple but useful.
+this is a fork of SLEIPNIR's script with an user interface with a HTML5 panel with on/off button and add some other functions to fasten up my workflow. the script is pretty simple but useful.

 ------------